 The Green Gathering is the latest incarnation in a long line of Green festivals.
-Its fulsome history intertwines with the stories of Glastonbury, Stonehenge Free Festival, the Big Green Gathering and Climate Camp.
+Its fulsome history intertwines with the stories of Glastonbury, Stonehenge Free Festival, the Big Green Gathering, Climate Camp and Extinction Rebellion.

-The Ecology Party becomes the Green Party and moves into more formal settings (Caroline Lucas’ arrest at Balcombe anti-fracking camp in August 2014 could perhaps be seen as a return to the grassroots).
+The Ecology Party becomes the Green Party and moves into more formal settings.
 Green Collective members become involved in Glastonbury’s iconic Green Fields, while smaller, independent Green Gatherings continue to occur on other sites.

 In 1993 the Big Green Gathering Company is formed, to focus the energy of these gatherings and provide a solid footing from which to hold pioneering, renewably-powered, ecologically-oriented events.